ciwen3/Public/python/steganography/README.md

 # To Do:
 1. add help instructions
 2. change encrypt to encode and decrypt to decode
+3. remove case sensitivity in the options
-2. add check to make sure message will fit in the number of pixel found in the picture
+4. add check to make sure message will fit in the number of pixel found in the picture
-3. add begining and end notifiers for text, only display the output from between the notifiers to clear up the output
+5. add begining and end notifiers for text, only display the output from between the notifiers to clear up the output
-4. make graphical interface using Tkinter
+6. make graphical interface using Tkinter
-5. add encrpytion modules
+7. add encrpytion modules
-6. add option to create picture from scratch (possible just a solid color)?? (still debating)
+8. add option to create picture from scratch (possible just a solid color)?? (still debating)

 # Troubleshooting